Ioanni Korai: History

 Korai was born on the island of Zakynthos.
-He was one of the descendants of famous painter Michael Korais.
+He was one of the descendants of the famous painter Michael Korais.
 They were a prominent family from Chios.
 His uncle was Ioannis Korais; he inherited his tools for painting.
 Ioannis Korais also taught him painting; he died in 1799.
 Korai is first mentioned in the archives of the church of Agios Charalambos in Zakynthos at Potami.
 He was paid 52 realia in 1810.

 He painted the iconostasis of the churches of Hodegetria and Agios Nikolaos of Geronton, as well as the iconostasis of Agios Nikolaos in 1815.
 He remained on the island of Zakynthos when the Greek war of independence broke out.
 He died in 1841 in the Martinegos poorhouse on the island of Zakynthos.
 Icons of the Iconostasis of both Saint Basils and Agios Nikolaos ton Geronton that were in Zakynthos were lost in fires.